Isa-May/EmoArgumentPool/README.md

-This is a basic django REST Api allowing to display arguments classified as 'emotional' and 'non-emotional' by the machine learning models created in my project https://github.com/Isa-May/EmotionalArgumentationProject.
+This is a basic django REST Api allowing to display some of the arguments classified as 'emotional' and 'non-emotional' by the machine learning models created in my project https://github.com/Isa-May/EmotionalArgumentationProject.
 An 'emotional' argument, as classified in this work, is an argument containing pathos, i.e. emotional appeal.
 A 'non-emotional' argument is, by contrast, not able to trigger emotions.